Wednesday, November 30, 2011

 I had a birthday in August.
 I'm now 43.
 Sometimes feel much older though.
 If I knew I'd live this long, I'd have taken better care of myself.

-as the day before mine so I just celebrated early.
+Went to a hula party.
+It was my friend Evan's birthday party but it was the day before mine so I just celebrated early.
 That's Evan in the coconut bra.

 Lightning struck Spenardo del Sur again.
 This time it hit a dead tree next to the goat shed.
 I'm sure the goats were not pleased since they were in the shed at the time - a mere 30 feet away.
 I watched the strike from a more comfortable distance of 500 feet.

-mage the blast did to Frankencoop 100 feet away.
+It wasn't until the next day that I saw the damage the blast did to Frankencoop 100 feet away.
 The east wing of Frankencoop has been closed off for a long time now.
 The eastern outside wall was in bad shape.
 I mean bad.
 The ceiling ain't great either.
 Got too scary going in there everyday to collect eggs so I sealed it up.

-The day after the storm (which only lasted 45 minutes but left an inch of rain and numerous lighting strikes within three Mississippis), I stepped into Frankencoop and noticed that this dress
+The day after the storm (which only lasted 45 minutes but left an inch of rain and numerous lighting strikes within three Mississippis), I stepped into Frankencoop and noticed that this dresser was face down on the floor.

 The dresser helps block the hole in the drywall that leads to the east wing.
 (On top of the dresser are old feed boxes salvaged from the barn I tore down, repurposed as nesting boxes.)